rosarch/commands-and-useful-stuff/README.md

 ## Networks

-> The bridge network represents the docker0 network present in all Docker installations.The bridge network will enable the connectivity to the other interfaces of the host machine as well as among containers in the same subnet.
-In other words,it means that a container connected to a bridge network has connectivity to the host machine, the external network (Internet) and other containers in the same subnet.Unless you specify otherwise with the docker container run --net=<NETWORK> option.
+> The bridge network represents the docker0 network present in all Docker installations.
+> The bridge network will enable the connectivity to the other interfaces of the host machine as well as among containers in the same subnet.
+> In other words,it means that a container connected to a bridge network has connectivity to the host machine, the external network (Internet)
+> and other containers in the same subnet.
+> Unless you specify otherwise with the docker container run --net=<NETWORK> option.

 ```
 dnls ## docker network ls ### Lists available networks